-1.2 English Learner Support This action provides supplemental support for English Learners \$974,618.00 Yes 1.3 ELD/ELA District Coordinator This action provides site support to implement LCAP goals and actions.
+1.2 English Learner Support This action provides designated ELD classroom sections at the secondary site level to further support English Language Learners.
+The intention of these designated sections is to enhance the designated instruction for English Learners beyond the designated/integrated core program.
+This action step supports English Learners academic achievement and thereby increase the percentage of students who make progress toward English proficiency as measured by the ELPAC and will increase the English learner reclassification rates. \$974,618.00 Yes 1.3 ELD/ELA District Coordinator This action provides site support to implement LCAP goals and actions.
 Data analysis revealed that unduplicated students performed at a much lower level on many metrics.
-The San Ramon Valley Unified School District is committed to educating our English Learners in order for them to become proficient in English as rapidly as possible so they can have success in the academic programs available to all students \$241,908.00 Yes 1.4 Professional Development for English Learner Instructional Assistantsimplementation of integrated instructional strategies in both ELD and content area courses. \$10,000.00 Yes 1.5 \$473,883.00 Yes 1.6 .6 Implementation of AVID (Advancement via Individual Determination) program.
-This action step will provide supports to students to meet the entrance requirements for UC/CSU and to enroll and successfully complete AP courses and score three or better on the respective exams. \$76,764.00 No 1.7 Academic and Social Emotional Intervention Support Intervention sections are tailored to nurture students' personal development, addressing individual needs and challenges while fostering growth.
+The San Ramon Valley Unified School District is committed to educating our English Learners in order for them to become proficient in English as rapidly as possible so they can have success in the academic programs available to all students \$241,908.00 Yes 1.4 Classified Staff Professional Development for English Learner Instructional Assistants Provide instructional assistants with ongoing training to support the implementation of integrated instructional strategies in both ELD and content area courses. \$10,000.00 Yes 1.5 English Learner Instructional Assistants English Learner Instructional assistants, assisting students at the elementary level, support English learners by providing individualized assistance, facilitating language development activities, reinforcing lessons, assisting with assignments, and offering cultural support, ensuring students' academic and linguistic success.
+Continually monitor the FTE assigned for EL Instructional Support K-12. \$473,883.00 Yes 1.6 Implementation of AVID (Advancement via Individual Determination) program.
+This action step will provide supports to students to meet the entrance requirements for UC/CSU and to enroll and successfully complete AP courses and score three or better on the respective exams. \$76,764.00 No

+1.7 Academic and Social Emotional Intervention Support Intervention sections are tailored to nurture students' personal development, addressing individual needs and challenges while fostering growth.
 Through targeted support, these sections aim to ensure academic success while promoting academic skills that ensure ongoing success.
-The sections will be principally directed towards unduplicated students, but will be made up of students from the entire grade level.
-In order to support unduplicated students, staff will meet, weekly, to monitor academic, social \$359,410.00 Yes and emotional support and provide interventions, by name and by need.
-In addition, ongoing professional development on Tier 1 & Tier 2 strategies, will be provided to staff so that instruction and intervention can meet the needs of unduplicated students.
-1.8 Employ District Wide Coordinators: Curriculum, Mathematics, Social Emotional Learning This action provides site support to implement LCAP goals and actions.
+The sections will be principally directed towards unduplicated students, but will be made up of students from the entire grade level. \$359,410.00 Yes 1.9 Employ District Wide Coordinators: Curriculum, Mathematics, Social Emotional Learning This action provides site support to implement LCAP goals and actions.
 Data analysis revealed that unduplicated students performed at a much lower level on many metrics.
 It was determined to dedicate coordinator support to underserved student groups who are principally focused on supporting English learners, foster youth, and socioeconomically disadvantaged students.
-Their aim is to ensure equitable access to and achievement for these student groups across the district.
-These coordinators provide ongoing, specific professional development to certificated and classified staff on research based strategies to support English Learners, low income students and foster homeless youth with a specific focus on Math, English and SEL.
-Professional Development trainings are provided at both the site and district levels.
-To ensure that impact is positive towards student growth, three local assessments are used measure progress.
-Coordinators provide updates and trainings specifically designed to support unduplicated students.
-This action addresses the need as identified by the red indicator in the area of College and Career Readiness for students with disabilites. \$537,670.00 Yes 1.9 Long Term English Learner Support Long Term Learner (LTEL) refers to English learner (EL) students who have been enrolled in a U.S. school for six years or more and have not been reclassified as fluent English proficient.
+Their aim is to ensure equitable access to and achievement for these student groups across the district. \$537,670.00 Yes 1.10 1.11 Long Term English Learner Support Long Term Learner (LTEL) refers to English learner (EL) students who have been enrolled in a U.S. school for six years or more and have not been reclassified as fluent English proficient.
 These students may have had inadequate prior schooling experiences and they are usually struggling academically due to their limited literacy skills in English.
-To address these opportunity gaps, SRVUSD is providing curriculum and providing extensive professional development on ELD strategies.
-All school sites will leverage the adopted standards aligned curriculum, English 3D.
-This curriculum combines research-based principals, instructional routines, and programmatic goals aligned to the emerging, expanding, and bridging levels of the ELD curriculum.
-This curriculum includes formal evidence- based approaches for teaching LongTerm English Learners (LTELs) in the secondary school setting.
-Ongoing professional development for the implementation of English 3D happens through a district-level professional learning community. \$5,000.00 Yes
+Some additional language about training, curriculum support for designated instruction for LTELs. \$5,000.00 Yes